upeachyaLf/lf-training/Python/RanjanPaudel/task1/README.md

 **Notes**
 - Name of the student is considered as unique.
-- Formatting of result is not done completely, built-in library `pprint` is used.
+- Test part is not done.